Making background checks universal isn’t enough if the checks themselves don’t work.

 Since America’s instant check system for gun buyers went online in November 1998, the gun control movement and its allies in Congress have made the expansion of the system their primary focus.
 This expansion has been promoted as the way to stop dangerous people from buying firearms.

-The National Instant Criminal Background Check System (NICS) was designed to be fast and easy.
-Federally licensed dealers contact an FBI call center in Clarksburg, West Virginia and provide the name, race, gender and date of birth of a prospective gun buyer.
+The National Instant Criminal Background Check System (NICS) was designed to be fast and impersonal.
+Federally licensed firearm dealers contact an FBI call center in Clarksburg, West Virginia and provide the name, race, gender and date of birth of a prospective gun buyer.
 The FBI checks to see if the buyer has been added to any of three separate computer databases of past criminal offenders and persons adjudicated for mental illness.
 In 90% of cases, these checks are completed in less than two minutes.

 Gun control advocates have been conspicuously silent about the problems with NICS, but these problems were predictable from the very start.
 It was the National Rifle Association that created the instant check system, not gun control proponents, and it was purposely designed to fail.